sfjbs13june/upasana/Day03/spring-controller/README.md

 4 Adding @GetMapping and @RequestMapping controller to the HelloController program and again building and running the code

 5 Performing unit testing by creating test cases in HelloControllerTest.java

+6 Performing integration testing by creating test cases in HelloControllerIntegrationTest.java